 The women's version is slightly lighter and smaller, weighing in at about 15 kilograms or 33 pounds, and is 2,010 millimeters, or 79 inches in length.
 The center of the bar is 1,310 millimeters or 51 inches in length and the sleeves are 320 millimeters or 12.5 inches.
 The women's bar is a tad smaller than an inch in diameter.

 Most gyms usually provide standard Olympic bars in bench press and squat racks.

-Because mid-width bars are designed mainly for home gyms, their specifications aren't standardized the way Olympic bars are.
+Because mid-width weight lifting bars are designed mainly for home gyms, their specifications aren't standardized the way Olympic bars are.
 They're usually 6 feet long but may be as short as 5 feet, and their weight can vary from one manufacturer to the next.

 Their considerably lighter weight probably won't contribute much to the load you press, but their significantly lower price won't bear down on your wallet so much either.
 For a basic fitness-driven workout, quality mid-width barbells may be easier to manage for the beginner and less-ambitious lifter.
 Group classes including RIP and BodyPump use these mid-width -- sometimes called "standard bars”.